cncf/mentoring/README.md

 ## Current Year

-We will be applying as a mentoring organization for Google Summer of Code 2019.
+CNCF is applying as a mentoring organization for Google Summer of Code 2019.

+### Timeline

+Please, check out the official [GSoC program timeline for 2019](https://developers.google.com/open-source/gsoc/timeline).

 ### Students